ahemmeter/ahemmeter.github.io/cv.md

 ## Research Experience

+* 2014 – Worked in the Phonology Lab under the direction of Dr. Jeff Mielke.
+Processed files to obtain ultrasound data, created and aligned transcripts to audio files
+* 2013 – Worked with Harim Kwon, measuring Voice Onset Time in both English and Korean utterances from native Korean speakers.
+* 2013 – Worked as an intern at the Accent Reduction Institute.
+Helped to create curriculum for foreign nationals learning American English pronunciation.
+* 2012 – Research with Robin Queen, transcribing video clips for her book on Language and the Media.
+* 2012 – Work with Jon Yip.
+I saved production stimulus sentences from an Excel document into Photoshop images.
+* 2011 – Summer research work with Robin Queen.
+I coded comments from the Postsecret Community forums with the discourse analysis program TAMS Analyzer.
+* 2011 – Volunteer work at Ioulia Kovelman’s Language and Literacy Lab.
+My work involved transcription and video linking on the Childes CLAN program.
+I also prepared stimuli for perception experiments.
+* 2010 - Summer work with Marlyse Baptista.
+I learned how to use EndNote and taught Marlyse how to use it, as well as organizing many of her bibliographies myself.
+I also did several searches for literature relevant to her research in creolistics and syntax.
 * 2009-2010 - UROP Project with Carmel O'Shannessy, working on the morphology of Light Warlpiri.
 I coded data from a corpus and produced graphs and information regarding suffixation in Light Warlpiri.
 I presented a poster at the UROP Poster Session discussing my findings that a rarely-used "shortened" suffix from Warlpiri was on the rise in Light Warlpiri, due to a larger vowel inventory in English-lexified items.
-* 2010 - Summer work with Marlyse Baptista.
-I learned how to use EndNote and taught Marlyse how to use it, as well as organizing many of her bibliographies myself.
-I also did several searches for literature relevant to her research in creolistics and syntax.
-* 2011 – Volunteer work at Ioulia Kovelman’s Language and Literacy Lab.
-My work involved transcription and video linking on the Childes CLAN program.
-I also prepared stimuli for perception experiments.
-* 2011 – Summer research work with Robin Queen.
-I coded comments from the Postsecret Community forums with the discourse analysis program TAMS Analyzer.
-* 2012 – Work with Jon Yip.
-I saved production stimulus sentences from an Excel document into Photoshop images.
-* 2012 – Research with Robin Queen, transcribing video clips for her book on Language and the Media.
-* 2013 – Worked as an intern at the Accent Reduction Institute.
-Helped to create curriculum for foreign nationals learning American English pronunciation.
-* 2013 – Worked with Harim Kwon, measuring Voice Onset Time in both English and Korean utterances from native Korean speakers.
-* 2014 – Became an RA in the Phonology Lab under the direction of Dr. Jeff Mielke.
-Processed files to obtain ultrasound data, created and aligned transcripts to audio files

 ## Conference presentations

 * NWAV 2013, Poster, Gender and formality effects on the production of vocal fry
 * SECOL 2015, Paper Presentation, Creating gender-ambiguous stimuli
 * Upcoming: NWAV 2015, Paper Presentation, Social and acoustic factors in the perception of creak

+## Workshops
+*September 2015 Workshop on basic Praat scripting

 ## Participation in the Academic Community